GMU Digital Design News

 Truly vibrant red was elusive for many years: until a mysterious dye was discovered in Mexico.
 Devon Van Houten Maldonado reveals how a crushed bug became a sign of wealth and status.
 Although scarlet is the colour of sin in…

-More people than ever are sleeping on Oahu’s streets, parks and beaches, according to data from an annual homeless survey released Wednesday.
-The Point in Time count — a federally mandated effort to identify the number of people experiencing homelessness…
+More people than ever are sleeping on Oahu’s streets, parks and beaches, according to data from an annual homeless survey released Wednesday, doubling the amount of homelessness in Hawaii.
+The Point in Time count — a federally mandated effort to…

 WORLD Stampede at India’s Kumbh Mela Hindu mega-festival leaves at least 30 people dead, police say

-Prayagraj, India — A pre-dawn stampede at the world’s largest religious gathering killed at least 30 people in India on Wednesday, with many more injured after a surging crowd spilled out of a police cordon and trampled bystanders.
-Deadly crowd…
+Prayagraj, India A pre-dawn world stampede at the largest religious gathering killed at least 30 people in India on Wednesday, with many more injured after a surging crowd spilled out of a police cordon and trampled bystanders.
+Deadly crowd incidents…

 I’m So Sorry to Tell You This, But Your Rogaine Could Kill Your Cat